 - $20,000 per accident for property damage4

-- Period 1: No ride-hailing activity by driver
+- First period: No ride-hailing activity by driver

-- Period 2: Driver active, but waiting for a request
+- Second period: Driver active, but waiting for a request

-- Period 3: Trip request accepted through end of ride
+- Third period: Trip request accepted through end of ride

-If and how you may bring a Las Vegas ride-sharing accident lawsuit depends on which period the collision occurred in.
+If and how you may bring a Las Vegas ride-sharing accident lawsuit depends on which period the collision occurred.

 Period 1 applies when the driver is not carrying passengers and is not actively seeking them.
 In other words, the driver is using the vehicle for personal use.

 During period 1, Uber and Lyft are not responsible for anything a driver does.
-The driver’s personal liability insurance is the only policy that applies.
+The driver’s personal insurance coverage is the only policy that applies.

 Under Nevada law, the driver’s coverage may be as little as $25,000 per person per accident for injuries or death and $20,000 for property damage.5

-Period 2 (also referred to as “driver mode”) is active when the driver has the Uber or Lyft app on, but has not yet accepted an assignment.
+Period 2 (a.k.a. “driver mode”) is active when the driver has the Uber or Lyft app on, but has not yet accepted an assignment.

 On the other hand, taxis in Nevada are not required to maintain uninsured motorist or underinsured motorist coverage.
 This means if you are hit by an uninsured motorist while riding in a Las Vegas taxi, your injuries are not covered by the taxi company.
-So in this respect, taking Uber or Lyft can be preferable to taking a taxi.
+So in this respect, taking Uber or Lyft can be preferable to using a taxi driver.

 However, this contingent liability insurance does not cover you if you were at fault for the accident.
 It applies only when you are hit by an at-fault driver who is actively looking for passengers using the Uber or Lyft app.

-Period 3 starts the moment the driver accepts your request.
-It ends once all passengers have been dropped at their destination and the trip has ended in the app.
+Period 3 starts the moment the ride-share driver accepts your request (which is earlier than the passenger pick up).
+It ends once the driver drops off all passengers at their destination, and the trip has ended in the app.

-During Period 3, the ride-sharing service’s commercial liability policy is usually primarily liable.
-Both Lyft and Uber carry commercial liability insurance with limits of up to $1,000,000 per person per accident (to a maximum of $2,000,000 for all passengers).
+During Period 3, the ride-sharing service’s commercial liability policy is liable.
+Both Lyft and Uber carry commercial liability insurance with limits of:

 It may be possible to file Nevada ride-sharing claims against the following parties: